 The painting presented some technical challenges, as, my professor is fond of pointing out, paintings are not photographs.
 Capturing the light on the rocks and the light of the city were my first priorities.
 The light of the city glares and spills everywhere in the photograph, but painting such a thing does not work as well.

-My next painting was a very large 48″ x 36″ canvas that I picked up for a steal (around $30.00, not by theft) from Plaza Art Supplies.
+My next painting was a very large 48″ x 36″ canvas that I picked up for a steal (not literal theft, around $30.00) from Plaza Art Supplies.
 The format drove me to try and make a larger, more dramatic landscape.
 It was a very time consuming process, and the size of the canvas required more physical effort than I had expected.
 While the canvas might have been cheap, I am sure I made up for it in the amount of paint expended.
 The painting is of a aspen forest on the back side of the San Fransisco Peaks, near Flagstaff, Arizona (my birthplace).
 I loved the way the aspens are turning to yellows in the fall and the surrounding pines remain a resolute green.